Range: $1,000 – $25,000

 - Fundraisers supporting national associations, including their local chapters

-- Sports teams, leagues, and associated booster or fan groups
+- Sports teams, leagues, or associated booster or fan groups

 - Runs, walks, races, bike rides, etc.

-- Research and data-gathering projects, including focus groups, town halls, or similarly designed forums that solicit one-way feedback
+- Research and data-gathering projects, including focus groups, town halls, or forums designed to solicit one-way feedback

-There are rare exceptions to the guidelines above.
-If you think your request might be one of those exceptions, please get in touch with us early at email@example.com or 1-866-389-5532 with an outline of the event and the case for an exception.
-We recommend that you contact us at least three months before your event.
-If your exception is approved, we will invite a full application that will be subject to the deadlines and review outlined here.
+We make rare exceptions to the guidelines above.
+If you believe your request may be an exception, please contact us at firstname.lastname@example.org or 866.389.5532 with an outline of the event and the reason an exception should be made.
+This must be done 90 days prior to the event.
+If an exception is approved, you will then submit a full application subject to the deadlines and evaluation outlined above.

-In some cases, organizations may choose to invite Foundation representatives, our philanthropic partners, and other members of Group Health Foundation’s community to participate in sponsored events.
-In the application materials, please indicate whether and how you would like the Foundation to participate, in addition to a sponsorship contribution.
+Organizations may choose to invite our staff, our partners, and other members of our community to participate in sponsored events.
+You will indicate on the sponsorship application if and how you would like us to participate.

-How often can my organization apply for sponsorship funding?
+How often can an organization apply for sponsorship funding?

-Organizations are invited to submit one sponsorship application at a time.
-Organizations may only receive sponsorship funds for one event per calendar year.
+Organizations are invited to submit one sponsorship application at a time and may receive a sponsorship for one event per calendar year.